Ptujec/LaunchBar/Local-Action-Updates/README.md

 ## Download

 [Click here](https://github.com/Ptujec/LaunchBar/archive/refs/heads/master.zip) to download this LaunchBar action along with all the others.
-Or [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository.
+Or simply use [LaunchBar Repo Updates](https://github.com/Ptujec/LaunchBar/tree/master/LB-Repo-Updates#launchbar-repo-updates-action)!
+It helps automate updating existing and installing new actions.